 The "Gu Lou" Drum Tower looks very much like the nearby Bell Tower.
 The Xi'an "Drum Tower" is the dominant building on a square that is very lively in the evening.
 The "Gu Lou" was built around 1370, the Drum Tower is 33 m high and brightly illuminated at night.

 The Great Mosque "Qing Zhen Dasi" was built in the Tang Dynasty, when Xi'an was the starting point of the famous "Silk Road" and trade with Muslim merchants flourished.
 The mosque looks like a typical Chinese temple of the Ming period, but turned around 90 degrees, orientated to the east (Mecca).

 Xi'an built a new city wall in the 14th century, which enclosed a rectangle of about 4.4 x 2.7 km.
-On one of the few preserved city walls in China, you can circle the inner city completely.
-The southern and western section of the 14 km City Wall is the most beautiful.
-On the picture you cen see the colourful South Gate "Nan Men".
+It is one of the few preserved city walls in China, you can circle the inner city completely.
+The southern and western section of the 14 km lang City Wall is the most beautiful.
+On the picture you can see the colourful South Gate "Nan Men".

 The "Da Yan Ta" Giant Wild Goose Pagoda was built in 652 and is one of the most famous Buddhist temples in China.
 Here the first Buddhist scriptures of "Xuanzang" were translated.
 "Xuanzang" had collected the writings on his long journey through India.
 His Journey to the west "xiyouji", became world famous.

 The 43 m high "Xiao Yan Ta" Small Wild Goose Pagoda was built in 684 by Tang Emperor "Gaozong", who ruled between 649-683 in Changan (today Xi'an).
 Originally, the pagoda had 15 stories, but an earthquake destroyed 2 floors.